Find out how you can avoid paying for damage to your own car if you were involved in an accident that you did not cause.

-If you are uninsured, the other party is at fault and has insurance, and your claim is less than $5,000, you have the option of opening a Third Party Uninsured claim directly against the other driver’s insurance company with the Financial Ombudsman Service (FOS).
+If you are uninsured, the other party is at fault and has insurance, and your claim is less than $5,000, you have the option of opening a Third Party Uninsured claim directly against the other driver’s insurance company with the Australian Financial Complaints Authority (AFCA), previously known as the Financial Ombudsman Service (FOS).

 If you have comprehensive insurance yourself, the only situations when you can approach the other party’s insurer directly is if the other driver has died or cannot be located.